Francis Bebey: Death and legacy

-Bebey died in Paris, France, on 28 May 2001.
-His survivors include his children Patrick, Toups, and Kidi Bebey, and his wife.
+Bebey died of a heart attack in Paris on 28 May 2001.
+He was survived by his children Patrick, Toups, and Kidi, as well as his wife.

 John Williams' piece "Hello Francis" is written as a tribute to Bebey: "The piece is based on the Makossa, a popular dance rhythm from Cameroon often used by Francis, and includes a quote from his piece The Magic Box and a hidden bit of J.S.
 Bach."

 Arcade Fire's song, "Everything Now," features a flute part from "The Coffee Cola Song" by Francis Bebey.
 The flute part was played by Patrick Bebey, Francis Bebey's son.

 Awards

 Francis Bebey was awarded the Grand Prix de la Mémoire of the GPLA 2013 for his literary legacy.
 The Grand Prix de la Mémoire is an award dedicated to major writers of contemporary Cameroonian literature who have died.
 He was also awarded the Grand Prix Litteraire De L'Afrique Noire in 1968 for his first novel Le Fils d'Agatha Moudio (Agatha Moudio's Son).
 The Grand Prix Litteraire De L'Afrique Noire is a literary prize for Black Africa.
-His novel L'Enfant pluie (Rain Child) won the Prix Saint Exupéry in 1994.
-The Prix Saint Exupéry award is given to writers whose books love young people and the young people love their books.
+Additionally, Bebey's novel L'Enfant pluie (Rain Child) won the Prix Saint Exupéry award in 1994.